picon-ogma/react-boilarplate-ogma/docs/project-structure.md

 |
 +-- styles            # global styles, colors, mixins, variables.
 (Optional)
 |
-+-- themes            # global theme variables used accorss the application. e.g. dark-theme, light-theme, high-contrast (for a11y), etc!
++-- themes            # global theme variables used across the application. e.g. dark-theme, light-theme, high-contrast (for a11y), etc!
 |
 +-- utilities         # shared utilities used across the application. e.g. utilities/patterns.js, utilities/date-time.js, utilities/env.js, etc!
 |
-+-- App.jsx           # Wrapper around app-shell and router and injected into root node
++-- App.jsx           # Wrapper around application shell and router and injected into root node
 |
-+-- AppRouter.jsx     # Configures application routes with lazy loading
++-- AppRouter.jsx     # Configures application routes with lazy loading, loaders, error elements.
 |
-+-- AppShell.jsx      # Configures required providers and renders the browser-router.
++-- AppShell.jsx      # Configures required providers and renders the dynamic {children}.
 You should use this file to configure global providers, contexts, etc!
 |
 +-- main.jsx          # Entrypoint of the application
 ```